Sanatorium in Smukała: Prussian period

-The site selected for the construction of the clinic was a 80-year-old pine forest near the Bromberg/Bydgoszcz-Wyrzysk railway, some 7 km north of Bydgoszcz.
+The site selected for the construction of the clinic was an 80-year-old pine forest near the Bromberg/Bydgoszcz-Wyrzysk railway, some 7 km north of Bydgoszcz.
 The project was commissioned to Carl Meyer, then municipal building counselor.

 At the time, it was the second institution of this type in the then-Prussian Province of Posen; the first sanatorium pavilion (for men) was established in 1903 in Kowanówko, (Kronprinz Wilhelm-Volksheilstätte-Crown Prince Wilhelm Sanatorium) in the west of the province.
 In 1906, another clinic, for children, (Prinz Wilhelm Kinderheilstätte-Prince Wilhelm children's sanatorium), opened in Inowrocław, in temporary barracks.

 The design comprised a two-level main building with a storage room and a smaller utility building with a caretaker's apartment.
 The project was carried out between 1903 and 1904.
-The sanatorium facility was organized taking into accounts the specific needs and constraints of this type of facilities (location, natural surroundings, railway proximity, access to clean water, etc).
+The sanatorium facility was organized taking into accounts the specific needs and constraints of this type of facilities (location, natural surroundings, railway proximity, access to clean water, etc.).

 The 80-bed sanatorium opened on October 20, 1904, while the official opening only took place on June 6, 1905.
 On this occasion, the German Emperor Wilhelm II sent an official telegram of congratulation and the architect Carl Meyer was awarded the Order of the Red Eagle, 4th class.

 In February 1906, it was decided to expand the complex capacity to 120 beds.
 As a consequence, an additional wing, connected to the main complex, was built on the eastern side of the main building in 1907.
 At the same time, improvements were made to the complex (set up of an electric generator).

 In 1908, 5,000 trees were planted in the vicinity of the clinic: elms, poplars, linden trees, birches and black locusts.
 The same year, a villa was erected for the director of the sanatorium, who until that time used to live in Bromberg/Bydgoszcz.

-On October 1911, a foundation was established for the construction of a children's sanatorium, for which 5 ha of land were purchased.
+In October 1911, a foundation was established for the construction of a children's sanatorium, for which 5 ha of land were purchased.
 On October 16, 1913, the project ended with the opening of the "Bertha Amelie-Stiftung children's sanatorium" (Kinderheilstätte der Bertha Amelie-Stiftung), named after Bertha Amelia, the founder's mother.
 This new building was designed by Franz Julius Knüpfer from Berlin, while the overall project was still supervised by Carl Meyer.
 In 1914, the sanatorium complex could accommodate 200 patients and admitted people without distinction of sex and age.

 The patients came from the entire Prussian Poland but mainly from the Posen and Bromberg administrative regions.